tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 Ah, Sol.
 The centre of human space, and the ancestral homeland of every human throughout the galaxy today.
 As is probably expected from the centre of a galactic empire, the Sol System is densely populated (mostly in the central band), heavily industrialised, and full of opportunity.
 In addition, it's easily the safest human territory one could choose to live in, as any attackers (or pirates) will rapidly find themselves under the guns of half the TerraGov fleet stationed above the Moon.

 ### Luna: The Lunar Free Territory
+> "I see the bad moon a-risin'; I see trouble on the way; I see earthquakes and lightnin'; I see bad times today"

 #### Fact Sheet:
 * As one of humanity's first settlements, Luna was originally settled prior to the foundation of TerraGov, instead being handled entirely by corporate entities from various nations on Earth.
 This created some friction at the outset of TerraGov's existence, which (after some debate) lead to the establishment of the Lunar Free Territory- the territory was incorporated into TerraGov's jurisdiction, but with significant economic freedom when compared with other federal regions.
 This loosening of red tape has allowed the Moon to flourish into an industrial heartland for humanity, with colossal shipyards and massive manufacturing plants.